-The login page will act as a password protected barrier stopping people accessing the content you’ve hidden behind it.
+The login page will act as a password protected barrier stopping non-subscribers from accessing the private content.
 Essentially, it contains a simple form field that requires the visitor to fill in with a password and click ‘login’ to gain access.

 This step can be as simple or complicated as you’d like depending on your skill level.
 You can either: